 The goal of the DRRP is to increase knowledge about, availability of and access to Universal Design (UD) accommodations to enable employees with disabilities to participate fully in the workplace, enjoy enhanced employment outcomes and have equal opportunities for advancement.

 To accomplish this goal, Georgia Tech’s Center for Assistive Technology and Environmental Access (CATEA) is:

-- Developing and validating the Workplace Accommodation Rating System (WARS), a set of standards and a new rating system for UD accommodations based on the Commercial Building Standards developed by IDEA Center for the Global Universal Design;
+- Developing the Workplace Accommodation Rating System and Standards (WARSS), a set of standards and a new rating system for UD accommodations based on the Commercial Building Standards developed by IDEA Center for the Global Universal Design;

 - Expanding the Work RERC's Workplace Participation Survey (WPS), originally developed and validated for workers who use wheelchairs in an office setting, to include workers with all types of limitations, including vision, hearing, mobility, dexterity, speech, and cognition in multiple work settings;